 Most people visiting New Orleans head to the French Quarter.
 Don’t think that you can’t still have an authentic experience in this neighborhood.
 The French Quarter, also known as the Vieux Carre, spans 12 blocks situated alongside the Mississippi River.
 The neighborhood runs from Canal Street to Esplanade Avenue and inland toward North Rampart Street.
 The French Quarter has so much to offer that it will keep you occupied for the day.
 You can find locals living, working, drinking and enjoying even the most tourist-heavy parts of the city.

 Candy-colored buildings line the street and if you look closely you’ll see Spanish, French, and Creole influences.
 Right in the center of the neighborhood is Jackson Square.
 This is where you’ll see most people posing in front of Andrew Jackson’s statue, having their portrait done by a street artist, getting their tarot cards read, and checking out the street performers.
 Don’t forget to tip the talented kiddos.
 It takes a lot to perform day in and day out.

-For dinner, treat yourself to We Dat’s Chicken & Shrimp, a favorite amongst New Orleans locals.
+For dinner, treat yourself to We Dat’s Chicken & Shrimp, which is a local favorite when it comes to Black-owned New Orleans businesses.
 We Dat’s started as a food truck but quickly expanded to multiple restaurant locations due to high demand.
 They offer an assortment of menu items including chicken wings, fried shrimp, catfish, and seafood wraps.